Coconut Shrimp

 Instructions

 • In one bowl, add the flour, salt, and pepper.
-In a separate bowl, add the two eggs and in the third bowl, add the coconut and bread crumbs.
+In a separate bowl, add the two eggs and in the third bowl, add the shredded coconut and bread crumbs.

 • Dip the shrimp in the almond flour mix, everything except the tail.
 Shake off excess flour then dip in the egg mix, then the coconut mix.
 Repeat the process until all the shrimp is battered.